uh-class-critics/uh-class-critics.github.io/index.md

 ### Professor Review Page

 Student can write the review for a professor and rate the professor on this page.
+Below the review is the previous reviews of the professor.

 <img src="images/certain_professor.jpg">